shubhsting/task1/readme.md

 ===========================================================

-To run this project on any local machine,
+To run this project on any local machine-
-1) download this code.\
+1)download this code.\
 2)run npm install to automatically install all libraries.\
 3)npm start to start the application on your local computer.\